benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-Sub-properties of a composite property is denoted as "property name"."sub-property name" (e.g. "name.first").
+Sub-properties of a composite property are denoted as "property name"."sub-property name" (e.g. "tf.till").

 Note that the condition 'member of.till _empty_' is based on the assumption that an empty value means that the person is still a member.
 Alternatively, it could have meant that the _till_ date is unknown.
 This depends on the semantics of the _till_ property in the given schema.